Emergency Dentist Pantego

 The treatment process varies depending on the problem you’re facing, but there is a general structure that we follow to put a stop to your pain and save your smile:

-- Schedule an Emergency Appointment: When you get in touch with our office, we’ll ask questions to gather as much information as possible about your situation.
+• Schedule an Emergency Appointment: When you contact our office, we’ll ask questions to gather as much information as possible about your situation.
 Then we’ll set up your emergency appointment.
 (We’ll try to schedule it on the same day as your call whenever we can.)

 The Most Common Dental Emergencies